Unknown6656/roslyn/concepts/docs/concepts.md

 ## Take Home

-* Haskell 98’s type classes have a type preserving .NET representation.
+* Haskell 98's type classes have a type preserving .NET representation.
 * Dictionaries must be manually constructed and provided  (a modified C#/F# compiler could do this for the user.)
 * Generated code is efficient:
     * Dictionaries are empty (stack-allocated) structs.
     * Dictionary allocation has zero runtime cost.
-    * CLR’s code specialization ensures all dictionary calls are direct calls at runtime.
+    * CLR's code specialization ensures all dictionary calls are direct calls at runtime.
 (In principle, these calls could be in-lined by the JIT compiler)

 ---